-Our mission is to help families escape poverty and homelessness through design.
-One household at a time.
+is to help families escape poverty and homelessness through design; one household at a time.

-Founder, Lisa Robison (left), is an Interior Designer who has spent the past decade raising her children and immersing herself in all things design-related.
-Her desire to give back to her community and to pursue her passion for design culminated in the concept of Dwell with Dignity.
-Her strong belief that good design improves ones quality of life (and the nest egg birthday gift from her husband) resulted in the incorporation of this non-profit foundation in April of 2009.
+Lisa Robison, is an interior designer who had the decade prior to founding Dwell with Dignity, been raising her children and immersing herself in all things related to design.
+She began looking for her next venture and what she realized is that she wanted to give back to her community and pursue her passion for design.
+That culminated into the concept of Dwell with Dignity.
+Her strong belief that good design improves one’s quality of life (along with the nest egg birthday gift from her husband) resulted in the incorporation of Dwell with Dignity in April of 2009.

-Kim Turner (right), also an Interior Designer, met Lisa at El Centro in May of 1995 when they started design school together.
-Kim has been a practicing designer ever since, creating and maintaining relationships with many clients as well as within the Dallas design community.
-When she first heard of Lisa’s foundation, almost 14 years to the day of their first encounter, she knew this was something, and someone, she wanted to get involved with.
-She shares with Lisa the belief that lives can truly be inspired by design and that dwelling with dignity is something that can be possible for all.
+Kim Turner, also an interior designer, met Lisa at El Centro College in May of 1995 when they started design school together.
+Kim has been a practicing designer ever since, creating and maintaining relationships with many clients and friends within the Dallas design community.
+When she first heard of Lisa’s foundation, almost 14 years to the day of their first encounter, she knew this was something – and someone – with whom she wanted to be involved.
+She shares Lisa’s belief that lives can truly be inspired by design and that dwelling with dignity is something that can be possible for all.